wilsonmar/wilsonmar.github.io/_posts/2018-10-02-contribute.md

    a.
 John: Write manual procedures about how the system works, illustrated by a <a href="#TechArchitecture">flowchart</a>.

    b.
-Dan: Upgrade front-end server versions.

-   c.
 Create <strong>automated test scripts</strong> (based on <a href="#Procedures">documented procedures</a>) to verify whether the system works "end-to-end" (for different personas), to identify whether the sytem still works after changes.
 Kinda like auto-fill on steroids.

+   c.
+Dan: Upgrade front-end server version upgrade (to TLS 1.2, Python, etc.).

    d.
 Wilson: Create instructions (this page) to enable volunteers to create a dev environment and contribute changes.